 "A dog providing assistance(or service) to a person with a disability".

 While most of us have heard the term "guide dog" or "seeing eye dog", there are many more types of assistance

-for which a dog can be will be trained.
+for which a dog can be trained to provide.

 - Guide dogs for the blind or visually impaired.

 - Hearing dogs (sometimes refered to as "signal" dogs) for deaf or hearing impaired persons detect everyday

 sounds such as door bells, alarm clocks, smoke alarms, timers, telephone or a crying baby.